-- 1. Before lifting a breaker to its intended compartment location, observe the following precautions: - Check the compartment to ensure that it is free of foreign objects. - Verify that the breaker is the correct type for that compartment. - Ensure that the breaker is OPEN. - Apply a thin coat of D6A15A2 (catalog number 183L0907P037) lubricant to the breaker's primary disconnects. - Insert the racking handle and rotate it fully counterclockwise to ensure that the racking cams on the breaker are correctly positioned for initial engagement with the pins in the breaker cubicle or substructure.
+- 1. Before lifting a breaker to its intended compartment location, observe the following precautions: - Check the compartment to ensure that it is free of foreign objects. - Verify that the breaker is the correct type for that compartment. - Ensure that the breaker is OPEN. - Apply a thin coat of Lubricant D6A15A2 (catalog number183L0907P037) lubricant to the breaker's primary disconnects. - Insert the racking handle and rotate it fully counterclockwise to ensure that the racking cams on the breaker are correctly positioned for initial engagement with the pins in the breaker cubicle or substructure.
 The position indicator on the front of the breaker should show DISC. - 2.
-Attach the Lifting Bracket (catalog number 024768961G1/G3) by locating the hooks at the cutout notches in the top frame of the breaker.
-Be careful to avoid damage to the control wiring behind the frame. - 3.
-Open the compartment door.
-With the rollout rails positioned inside the compartment, raise the breaker higher than the rails. - 4.
-Pull the rails all the way out to their Withdrawn position. - 5.
-Slowly lower the breaker onto the rails so that the grooves in the rollers on the side of the breaker align with the rails. - 6.
-Push the breaker into the compartment until the spring discharge stop engages This is the Disconnect position.
-At this point the racking cams are positioned to engage the fixed racking pins in the compartment, ready to begin the racking motion.
-Push the rails back into the compartment.

-7. Close the compartment door.
-Insert the Racking Handle (catalog number 568B731G1) through the opening at the upper right of the door and onto the racking shaft.
+Attach the Lifting Bracket (catalog number 0324B4551G1) by locating the hooks in the slots on the side of the breaker and on the closing spring anchor pin. - 3.
+Pull the rails all the way out to their withdrawn position. - 4.
+Slowly lower the breaker onto the rails so that the grooves in the rollers on the side of the breaker align with the rails. - 5.
+Push the breaker into the compartment until it reaches the stops.
+This is the Disconnect position (as shown by the legend DISC on the draw-out position indicator).
+At this point the racking arms are positioned to engage the fixed racking pins in the compartment and are ready to begin the racking motion.
+Push the rails back into the compartment. - 6.
+Close the compartment door.
+Insert the Racking Handle (catalog number 568B731G1) into the racking screw opening in the breaker escutcheon.
 Rotate the handle clockwise, through the Test position, until the racking shaft comes to a solid stop.
 The breaker is now in the Connected position, as shown by the legend CONN on the position indicator flag.
 Note that a loud click will be heard as the spring-loaded secondary disconnects engage.